routAshutoshhh/Internship.learning/Task1/Project.Problem.statement/Task.Project1.md

 ## Executive Summary

-Emily, a marketing manager at a tech startup, recently attended a comprehensive multi-part webinar series covering key topics including:
+Emily, a marketing manager at a tech startup, recently attended a comprehensive multi-part webinar series covering key topics including that is already given in the Project.Problem.Requirement.files:

 - **Content Marketing Strategies**
 - **Data Analytics for Marketers**
 - **Social Media Advertising**
 - **Advanced Strategies for Social Media Marketing**

 Because each session ran for 3 to 4 hours, the resulting transcript files are exceptionally lengthy and dense.
-To enable Emily to efficiently extract key insights and share them across her team, this project aims to build an automated **Document Summarization and Interactive Question-Answering (QA) System** leveraging **LangChain**, **FAISS**, and **Ollama (`llama3`)**.
+To enable Emily to efficiently extract key insights and share them across her team, this project aims to build an automated **Document Summarization and Interactive Question-Answering (QA) System** leveraging **LangChain**, **FAISS**, and **Ollama**.

 ---